billyovo/town-bot/README.md

+# town-bot

+**if there is no Tesseract traineddata remove the line 17 in Dockerfile**

 Build Docker:
 ```
     docker build -t IMAGE_NAME .
 ```
-if there is no Tesseract traineddata remove the line 17 in Dockerfile

 Run Docker
 ```